oconnor0/BeaconRoad/CoreRules.md

 * If a target is missed, resolve any effects that occur on a miss.

-* If a target is reduced to zero or fewer hit points, they fall die or fall unconscious and begin dying.
+* If a target is reduced to zero or fewer hit points, they die or fall unconscious and begin dying.

     * If a character is at negative half your maximum hit points, you permanently die.